 - destruction of red blood cells (such as sickle cell anemia and artificial heart valves)

-- decreased numbers of red blood cells (Visit website to see your leukopack options)
+- decreased numbers of red blood cells

 In Australia, iron deficiency is the leading cause of Anemia affecting more than one million people.

 Prevention of anemia depends on the underlying factors that cause it and its severity.
 Mild cases of anemia usually get better with some quick lifestyle changes, whereas severe cases may need ongoing treatment at a wellness center, as they can be fatal if left untreated.
 It’s hard to treat or prevent anemia that is caused by a genetic disease, similarly, you cannot avoid anemia that is caused due to heavy blood loss.
 If your body is deficient in or unable to absorb and utilise certain nutrients, such as iron or vitamin B12, making diet changes can help manage your levels and prevent anemia.
 You may also look into iv therapy to get the nutrients you need.
-A hyperbaric oxygen therapy specialist is an effective way to support a patient who is anemic and help increase red blood cells.

 Following are some of the steps you can take to prevent, treat and control anemia.